shoichikaji/Shared-Hash/README.md

 # DESCRIPTION

 Shared::Hash is a hash-like object which is shared between processes.
-It uses a file or a unix domain socket.
+It uses a file for IPC.

 ## FEATURES

-- easy to use
 - support lock

-        # this is atomic!
         $hash->lock(sub {
-            my $hash = shift;
+            # in this callback, your operations for $hash are atomic!
             my $i = $hash->get("foo");
             $i++;
             $hash->set(foo => $i);